Zero Waste

 Ultimate Zero-Waste: Grow Your Own Loofah

-For the most sustainable option, grow your own loofah.
-One plant produces 10-15 loofahs - enough for your entire family for a year.
-Benefits include:
+For the most sustainable option possible, grow your own loofah.
+A single loofah plant produces 10-15 loofahs - enough for your entire family for a year.
+There's something deeply satisfying about using a bath product you grew yourself, and it eliminates even the minimal packaging and transportation footprint of purchased loofahs.

-• Carbon negative - plants absorb CO2 as they grow
+• Carbon negative - plants actively absorb CO2 as they grow

-• Fully traceable - you know exactly how it was grown
+• Fully traceable - you know exactly how it was grown, no pesticides or chemicals

 • Gift-worthy - homegrown loofahs make thoughtful eco-friendly gifts